browserengineering/book/book/chrome.md

         self.browse(relative_url(elt.attributes["href"], self.url))
 ```

-Try this code out on this page---you could use the links in the sidebar,
+Try the code out on this page---you could use the links at the top of
-or the link at the very beginnging pointing to prior posts.
-You should
+the page, or the links in the table of contents.
+You should now be
-now be able to use our toy browser to read not just this web page, but
+able to use our toy browser to read not just this web page, but all of
-all of the pages in this book.
+the pages in this book.

 Browser chrome
 ==============